Snap (software): Adoption

 Snap initially only supported the all-Snap Ubuntu Core distribution, but in June 2016, it was ported to a wide range of Linux distributions to become a format for universal Linux packages.
 Snap requires Systemd which is available in most, but not all, Linux distributions.
 Other Unix-like systems (e.g. FreeBSD) are not supported.
 ChromeOS does not support Snap directly, only through Linux distributions installed in it that support Snap, such as Gallium OS.

 Ubuntu and its official derivatives pre-install Snap by default, as well as other Ubuntu-based distributions such as KDE Neon, and Zorin OS.
 Solus have currently planned to drop Snap, to reduce the burden of maintaining AppArmor patches needed for strict Snap confinement.
 Zorin OS have removed Snap as a default package in the Zorin OS 17 release.
 While other official Ubuntu derivatives such as Kubuntu, Xubuntu, and Ubuntu MATE have also shipped with the competing Flatpak as a complement, they will no longer do so beginning with Ubuntu 23.04, meaning that it must be installed manually by the user.

 A number of notable desktop software development companies publish their software in the Snap Store, including Google, JetBrains, KDE, Microsoft (for Linux versions of e.g. .NET Core 3.1, Visual Studio Code, Skype, and PowerShell), Mozilla and Spotify.
 Snaps are also used in Internet-of-Things environments, ranging from consumer-facing products to enterprise device management gateways and satellite communication networks.
 Finally, Snap is also used by developers of server applications such as InfluxDB, Kata Containers, Nextcloud and Travis CI.

 Reception

-Snap has received mixed reaction from the developer community.
-On Snap's promotional site, Heroku praised Snap's auto-update as it fits their fast release schedule well.
-Microsoft mentions its ease of use and Snap being YAML-based, as well as it being distribution-agnostic.
-JetBrains says the Snap Store gives their tools more exposure.

-Others have objected to the closed-source nature of the Snap Store.
-Clément Lefèbvre (Linux Mint founder and project leader) has written that Snap is biased and has a conflict of interest.
-The reasons he cited include it being governed by Canonical and locked to their store, and also that Snap works better on Ubuntu than on other distributions.
-He later announced that the installing of Snap would be blocked by APT in Linux Mint, although a way to disable this restriction would be documented.
+Clément Lefèbvre, founder and project leader of Linux Mint, criticized Snap, arguing that Canonical controls the distribution of software and makes its store a requirement for Snap users.
+In 2020, the Linux Mint project announced that its releases would not ship with snap software and would not allow snap packages to be installed automatically via APT.

 On recent versions of Ubuntu, Canonical has migrated certain packages exclusively to Snap, such as Chromium and Firefox web browsers.
 The replacement of Firefox led to mixed reception from users due to performance issues with the Snap version, especially on startup.